Aavegotchi (GHST) Price Hits $0.75

-Aavegotchi (GHST) traded up 0% against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on October 11th.
-Aavegotchi has a market capitalization of $39.78 million and approximately $775,136.75 worth of Aavegotchi was traded on exchanges in the last 24 hours.
-In the last seven days, Aavegotchi has traded down 3.9% against the U.S. dollar.
-One Aavegotchi token can now be purchased for $0.75 or 0.00002787 BTC on major exchanges.
+Aavegotchi (GHST) traded 0.6% lower against the U.S. dollar during the one day period ending at 7:00 AM ET on October 12th.
+Aavegotchi has a total market cap of $39.63 million and $696,656.11 worth of Aavegotchi was traded on exchanges in the last day.
+One Aavegotchi token can now be bought for about $0.75 or 0.00002810 BTC on exchanges.
+During the last week, Aavegotchi has traded down 3.7% against the U.S. dollar.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.